rubaet4ever/selenium-java-test-automation-architecture/README.md

-<h1 align="left">Click-N-Manage</h1>
+<h1 align="left">Selenium Java Test Automation Architecture</h1>

-I have implemented using Java language with Web-automation test project Selenium Web-Driver, JUnit, Extentreports, and worked with TestNG in this project.
+Ready-to-use UI Test Automation Architecture using Java and Selenium WebDriver.
+Implemented using Java language with UI Web-automation test project, Selenium Web-Driver, JUnit, Extentreports, and worked with TestNG in this project.

-The website link can be found in localhost when the database runs.
+The website link can be found at localhost when the database runs.

 <h2 align="left">Task</h2>